Split screen effect: Influences

 In 1975, behind the Iron Curtain, filmmaker Zbigniew Rybczynski created his experimental film Nowa Książka (Eng.
 New Book), where he split his screen into 9 small screens, shot on 35mm film.
 This innovative approach allowed him to create a fascinating continuous story of a man in a red hat and red coat.
 This film served as an inspiration for Timecode by Mike Figgis.

 Digital technology

 The arrival of digital video technology has made dividing the screen much easier to accomplish, and recent digital films and music videos have explored this possibility in depth.
 Sometimes the technique is used to show actions occurring simultaneously; Timecode (2000), by Mike Figgis, is a recent example where the combination is of four real time digital video cameras shown continuously for the duration of the film.
 Split-screen can also be used to the extent that it becomes part of the narrative structure of a film, as in The Boston Strangler.

+In contrast to the slow and labor-intensive photochemical process of an optical printer, digital compositing allows for effects to be created more efficiently.